markusressel/blog/content/articles/calendar-integration-between-home-assistant-and-appdaemon.md

 ## What's the Problem?

-[AppDaemon][3] does not (yet) use the Websocket API that [Home Assistant][2] itself uses for its frontend, but the REST Api instead.
-While this is fine for most things, the REST Api is not officially supported anymore.
+[AppDaemon][3] does not (yet) use the Websocket API that [Home Assistant][2] itself uses for its frontend, but the REST API instead.
+While this is fine for most things, the REST API is not officially supported anymore.
-Since the calendar services to create automations have been introduced much later than this technological shift, using calendar services like `calendar.get_events` doesn't quite work when using the REST Api.
+Since the calendar services to create automations have been introduced much later than this technological shift, using calendar services like `calendar.get_events` doesn't quite work when using the REST API.
 If you would like to see this change, have a look at [this issue][1] and give it a 👍 (but please don't comment "I need this too", it spams all participants of the issue)!

 ## The Workaround